gro-intelligence/api-client/docs/authentication.rst

 Retrieving a token
 ==================

 Note that your account needs to be activated for API access before you will be able to retrieve a token.
-See https://gro-intelligence.com/products/gro-api for more info regarding unlocking API access for your account.
+Please contact your sale rep or Customer Success to activate your account for API access.
+If you have any questions, please email support@gro-intelligence.com.
 Once you have API access enabled for your account, you may retrieve your token by following the steps below: